truecharts/DocGenerator/default_port_list.md

 # Note: TCP and UDP ports that are the same in some Apps, are not by mistake.

-# If you notice a port conflict, please notify us so we can resolve it (when possible).
+# If you notice a port conflict that is not documented, please notify us so we can resolve it (when possible).